 Often referred to as the Roof of Africa, the Simien Mountains have some of the country's most impressive hiking routes.

-2. Exploring the alien landscape in the Danakil Depression
+2. Exploring Danakil Depression

 The sulphur springs of Dallol are one of the biggest attractions in the area, with its psychedelic-tinged shades of neon green morphing into vibrant yellows and reds and acid spraying from the rocky terrain.
 Ethiopia’s most active volcano, Erta Ale (which means “Smoking Mountain” in the local Afar language) is one of only eight lava lakes in the world.

-3. Fly camping in the Omo Valley
+3. Fly Camping in the Omo Valley

 Sleep under the stars, and spend your days trekking through the unending expanse.
 Spend time with the various tribes of the Omo Valley, and immerse yourself in centuries of culture and history.
-Eight different tribes live in this remote pocket of Ethiopia, with population numbers around 200,000.
+Eight different tribes live in this remote pocket of Ethiopia, with combined population numbers around 200,000.
 They live here now as they have done for over 10,000 years.

 Fly camping in the heart of the Omo Valley, on the banks of the Omo River, is Ethiopia's answer to glamping.
 Sleep under the stars, in gazebo-type tents, with a shared area that includes a dining area and seating.